The role of Germany in Europe in times of war: Potential for German-Bulgarian cooperation

 Bulgarian, English, Italian, conversational French

-Simeonova has previously completed internships at the Bulgarian Ministry of Foreign Affairs, the Permanent Representation of the Republic of Bulgaria to the EU, and the European Commission as a Blue Book Trainee at the Directorate-General for International Cooperation and Development.
-Prior to joining ECFR, Simeonova was a civil servant at the Bulgarian Ministry of Finance.
+Prior to joining ECFR in September 2020, Simeonova was a civil servant at the Bulgarian Ministry of Finance.
+She has previously completed internships at the Bulgarian Ministry of Foreign Affairs, the Permanent Representation of the Republic of Bulgaria to the EU, and the European Commission as a Blue Book Trainee at the Directorate-General for International Cooperation and Development.

 Simeonova holds a BA degree in International Relations from Sofia University and an MA degree in European Studies: Transnational and Global Perspectives from Katholieke Universiteit Leuven, Belgium.
 Her master’s thesis focused on coherence issues in EU external energy policy and relations with Russia.